 We found 8 urologists who accept Humana Silver 3800/HMO Premier near Englewood, CO.

-Dr. James Fagelson specializes in urology (urinary tract disease) and practices in Englewood, CO.
-After attending the University of Texas Southwestern Medical School, Dr. Fagelson completed his residency training at Parkland Health & Hospital System.
-His average rating from his patients is 4.0 stars out of 5.
-He honors Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
-He is affiliated with Centura Health.
+Dr. James Fagelson practices urology (urinary tract disease) in Englewood, CO.
+He is rated 4.0 stars out of 5 by his patients.
+Dr. Fagelson honors Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
+Before completing his residency at Parkland Health & Hospital System, Dr. Fagelson attended medical school at the University of Texas Southwestern Medical School.
+He is professionally affiliated with Centura Health.

 Conditions / Treatments